 Making the most of Social Security requires some strategy to take advantage of the basic benefit rules, however.
 After you reach age 62, for every year you postpone taking Social Security (up to age 70), you could receive up to 8% more in future monthly payments.
 (Once you reach age 70, increases stop, so there is no benefit to waiting past age 70.)
-Members of a couple may also have the option of claiming benefits based on their own work record, or up to 50% of their spouse's benefit at full retirement age.
+Members of a couple have the option of claiming benefits based on their own work record or up to 50% of their spouse's benefit at full retirement age, typically referred to as a spousal benefit.
 For couples with big differences in earnings, claiming the spousal benefit may be better than claiming your own.

 What's more, Social Security payments are reliable and should generally adjust with inflation, thanks to cost-of-living increases.
 Because people are living longer these days, a higher stream of inflation-protected lifetime income can be very valuable.

 But to take advantage of the higher monthly benefits, you may need to accept some short-term sacrifice.
 In other words, you'll have less Social Security income in the first few years of retirement in order to get larger benefits later.